uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 This helps to maintain the potentially messy list of codes.

 Furthermore, it is possible to define hierarchies of codes.
-Any code with quotes are known as **independent codes**.
+There are two ways of achieving this.
-These independent codes may be **subcodes** with the help of **categorical codes**.
+You can have **categorical codes** which organise several (independed, or quotation-connected) codes.
 Alternatively, codes can be grouped into **code groups** to aggregate data into more conceptual tools.
-It is also possible to change the colour of codes to help to visualise these codes.
+It is also possible to change the colour of codes to help to visually examine the data.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fEJD3SNtmBU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Alternatively, one can work independent codes directly.
 Before doing work at code level, it is a good idea to save the document and [export it](../atlasti_desktop#exporting-project).
-Sometimes an independent codes contains several different conceptual ideas and there is a need to split codes into smaller units.
+Sometimes an independent codes contains different conceptual ideas and there is a need to split codes into smaller units.
 Or sometimes several codes indicate the same conceptual idea and should be merged together.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kZEmEh-DmsQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>